 This episode provides examples of

-- Despite The Plan: Nothing goes as planned (the count room has a different accountant, someone spills the spiked drink, the safe has an auto-relock tumbler, etc.), but everyone is able to improvise enough to pull it off.
-They actually show us what the perfectly-performed plan looks like, too, and even mislead us a little into thinking it's the actual performance of the plan, with the characters narrating/explaining their parts.
-This makes the blunder-filled version that much more hilarious.
-And exciting.
-(Of course, this is the common inversion of the Unspoken Plan Guarantee: since we hear the plan, you know it won't go that smoothly in practice.)
+- Despite the Plan: Nothing goes as planned (the count room has a different accountant, someone spills the spiked drink, the safe has an auto-relock tumbler, etc.), but everyone is able to improvise enough to pull it off.
+They actually show us what the plan looks like when executed perfectly, too, and even mislead us a little into thinking it's the actual performance of the plan, with the characters narrating/explaining their parts.

 - The Don: Carl Zeemo, who Frankie Eyes reports to.
 The caper involves ripping off Zeemo's "skim" of the casino's profits and making it look like Frankie's the thief.